 She ran but he unexpectedly pursued, calling to her, “MIKO!” repeatedly and pleading for her to stop.
-But she made it to the woods and disappeared, making her way to her home ground where she collapsed in the agony of pure heartbreak and sorrowed made all the poignant by the fact that it was nothing she had ever experienced before.
+But she made it to the woods and disappeared, making her way to her home ground where she collapsed in the agony of pure heartbreak and sorrowed made even more poignant by the fact that like love, it was nothing she had ever experienced before.

-“Miko,Miko, Miko” Kept repeating itself in her mind and she couldn’t make it stop.
-Then she wept, something almost unknown to her hind.
-She would return to him if she could but the mask was broken and could never be repaired nor could it ever be recreated, it would never be the same.
+“Miko,Miko, Miko” Kept repeating in her mind and she couldn’t make it stop.
+Then she wept, something seldom experienced by her hind.
+She would return to him if she could but the mask was broken and could not be repaired nor could it ever be recreated, it would never be the same.

 So she sat in the growing gloom of evening, oblivious to all but her pain and the name Miko that was still echoing within her mind.

 A lone fire, where once there would have been many, hovered about her, dimmed but still an unerring beacon to the one who continued to search for her.

 **** **** **** “It Was Just A Game” requested ending